Mexican Mini Beef Flautas with Avocado Cream

 Firstly the word flauta, translates to flute.
 So flautas is plural for flutes 🙂 Wonder why they are called flautas? 🙂

-So let’s get back to what is a flauta.
-A flauta is a corn tortilla wrapped around a savory delicious filling.
-You can make these with beef, pork, chicken, shrimps, crabmeat, lobster or whatever your hearts content.
+So what is a flauta?
+A flauta is a corn tortilla (or a flour tortilla) wrapped around a savory delicious filling.
+You can make these with beef, pork, chicken, shrimps, crabmeat, lobster or whatever your hearts desire.
+But mostly you see shredded beef flautas and chicken flautas (flautas de pollo) on a Mexican Restaurant’s menu.

-Most restaurants serve flautas with a dip and pico de gallo.
-As a matter of fact, I have never been to one that didn’t serve it with a dip.
+Most restaurants also serve flautas with a dip and pico de gallo.
+As a matter of fact, I have never been to one that didn’t serve it with a dip or pico de gallo.
 I particularly love my flautas with guacamole, creamy chipotle sauce or avocado cream.

 You can also top the flautas with some shredded cabbage, chopped tomatoes, onions and chopped cilantro for even extra yumminess.